hakasapl/ParallaxGen/README.md

 ## Contributing

-This is my first endeavour into C++ so any experienced C++ and/or skyrim modders that are willing to contribute or code review are more than welcome.
-Thank you in advnace!
+This is my first endeavor into C++ so any experienced C++ and/or skyrim modders that are willing to contribute or code review are more than welcome.
+Thank you in advance!
 This is a CMake project with VCPKG for packages.
 Supported IDEs are Visual Studio 2022 or Visual Studio Code.

 ### Visual Studio Code